Bayesian Models Applied to Cyber Security Anomaly Detection Problems: New and emerging challenges

 \subsection{Scalability}

 Bayesian models have become appealing due to their rich theoretical background and ability to model complex data.
 Bayesian inference relies on the posterior distribution of the parameters which, in most of the cases, will not be known in a closed form.
-In order to obtain samples from the posterior, one could use approximations to the unknown integral or to the posterior, with the intent of minimising the discrepancy that forms the basis of variational Bayes.
+In order to obtain samples from the posterior, one could use approximations to the unknown integral or to the posterior, with the intent of minimising the discrepancy that forms the basis of variational Bayes \citep[see {\it e.g.}][for a review on variational inference]{varInf}.
+In this direction, stochastic gradient descent methods can be used to scale variational Bayes methods to very large data sets.
 Alternatively, in some instances an MCMC scheme could be designed to produce correlated samples from the posterior.
 Although theoretically efficient, MCMC schemes often face several computational issues due to a slow mixing and slow convergence, which usually get worse when dealing with high-dimensional data.
 Possible solutions include, parallel MCMC, approximate MCMC, C-Bayes and Hybrid algorithms.
 A thorough review on theoretical and practical aspects of scalable Bayesian models can be found in \cite{scalingBay}.

 From a Bayesian perspective, some scalable approaches have been designed for modelling and detecting anomalies in cyber security applications.
-Examples of these include: \cite{Clausen}, where a Markov-modulated Poisson process embedded in a fast and scalable Bayesian framework was used in the modelling for network flow data; \cite{scalableDN}, where a novel class of Bayesian dynamic models was introduced and applied to Internet traffic and, according to the authors, the sequential analysis is fast, scalable and efficient; \cite{efficientBAG} explored two methods for scalable inference on Bayesian attack graphs; other models like the one described in \cite{HeRD16} and \cite{Sanna_Heard} are fully parallelisable and suitable for platforms designed for Big Data analysis like Hadoop.
+Examples of these include: \cite{Clausen}, where a Markov-modulated Poisson process embedded in a fast and scalable Bayesian framework was used in the modelling for network flow data; \cite{scalableDN}, where a novel class of Bayesian dynamic models was introduced and applied to Internet traffic and, according to the authors, the sequential analysis is fast, scalable and efficient; \cite{efficientBAG} explored two methods for scalable inference on Bayesian attack graphs; other models like the one described in \cite{HeRD16} and in \cite{Sanna_Heard} are fully parallelisable and suitable for platforms designed for Big Data analysis like Hadoop.